aregtech/areg-sdk/README.md

 ```

 In these codes:
-1. In the file **service.cpp** the service with the _role_ `"SystemShutdown"` is registered, which is an implementation of interface `NESystemShutdown::ServiceName`.
+1. **service.cpp** contains model to register service `"SystemShutdown"` that implements interface `NESystemShutdown::ServiceName`.
-2. In the file **mixed.cpp** the service with the _role_ `"RemoteRegistry"` is registered, which is an implementation of interface `NERemoteRegistry::ServiceName` and it requires the `"SystemShutdown"` service.
+2.  **mixed.cpp** contains model to register service `"RemoteRegistry"` that implements interface `NERemoteRegistry::ServiceName` and consumes (requires) service `"SystemShutdown"`.
-3. The function `int main()` is identical in both files.
-It initializes resources, loads model and waits for the completion to unloads model and releases resources.
+3. `int main()` is identical in both files.
+It initializes resources, loads model and waits for the completion.

-After declaring these models, the developer creates an object `SystemShutdownService`, which is a service `"SystemShutdown"` **provider**, and an object `RemoteRegistryService`, which is a service `"RemoteRegistry"` **provider** and service `"SystemShutdown"` **consumer** (client) at the same time.
-There is no need for additional changes, because the services are automatically discovered when `mcrouter` starts.
-With this technique, the projects easily develop multiprocessing applications where provided services can be distributed and accessed remotely by consumers within the network formed by `mcrouter`.
+The developers should create `SystemShutdownService` and `RemoteRegistryService` objects that implement the business logic of _request_ methods of provided and and _response_ methods of used service interfaces.
+When these processes start, the services are automatically discovered via `mcrouter`.
+With this technique, the projects easily develop multiprocessing applications where provided services can be distributed and accessed remotely within the network formed by `mcrouter`.

-An example of developing a service provider and consumer in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) project described in the development guide.
-As well see multiple [examples](./examples) of multiprocessing and multithreading applications.
+An example of developing a service provider and consumer in one and multiple processes is in [**Hello Service!**](./docs/DEVELOP.md#hello-service) described in the development guide.
+As well there are multiple [examples](./examples) of multiprocessing and multithreading applications.
 </details>

 ### Driverless devices